kellinpelrine/VotingSim/README.md

 # VotingSim

-Cameron Lees, Kellin Pelrine, Jordan Smith.
+Authors: Cameron Lees, Kellin Pelrine, Jordan Smith.

 Simulation showing the effects of different voting systems (first-past-the-post and instant runoff) on a tax and on welfare.